CornellLabofOrnithology/angular-styleguide/README.md

 ### JavaScript Closures
 ###### [Style [Y010](#style-y010)]

-  - Wrap Angular components in an Immediately Invoked Function Expression (IIFE).
+  ~~- Wrap Angular components in an Immediately Invoked Function Expression (IIFE).

   *Why?*: An IIFE removes variables from the global scope.
 This helps prevent variables and function declarations from living longer than expected in the global scope, which also helps avoid variable collisions.

   *Why?*: When your code is minified and bundled into a single file for deployment to a production server, you could have collisions of variables and many global variables.
-An IIFE protects you against both of these by providing variable scope for each file.
+An IIFE protects you against both of these by providing variable scope for each file.~~

+  We prefer to declare functions in the angular declarations, I see no benefit in readability, and it removes the necessity for all these IIFEs

   ```javascript
   /* avoid */